 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the Registrant has duly caused this Report to be signed on its behalf by the undersigned, thereunto duly authorized.

 Athira Pharma, Inc.

+Date: March 25, 2021 Ву: /s/ Leen Kawas

+Leen Kawas S

-Leen Kawas President and Chief Executive Officer (Principal Executive Officer)
+President a nd Chief Executive Officer (Principal

+Executive C Officer)